janak0ff/devops-blog/src/data/blog/cloud/Request a new ACM certificate.md

   - aws
   - Hands On Lab

-description: Request a new ACM certificate with cloudflare.
+description: Guide ti request a new ACM certificate with cloudflare.
 ---

 Getting an AWS Certificate Manager (ACM) certificate for your subdomain `aws.saraswatishrestha.com.np` is a straightforward process, especially when you're going to use Cloudflare for your DNS.
 Here's a step-by-step guide: